ConfederacyOfGaia/Gaia/feats.md

 You have gone through a long and deep instruction, which left visible marks on your personality.

 You gain proficiency with one of these skills: Arcana, History, Medicine, Nature, or Religion.
 If you chose a skill you are already proficient in, your proficiency bonus is doubled for checks with that skill.
+You may take this Feat multiple times, though your bonus with any given skill cannot increase by more than 2x (doubled).

 ## Scimitar Master (whirlwind fighting)